AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private_kernel_reset.md

 #### Verifying the accumulated data.

+It ensures that the accumulated data matches the data in the previous iteration's public inputs.

+#### Verifying the transient accumulated data.

-The following must equal the result after verifying or squashing:
+The following must equal the result after verification or squashing:

 - Read requests.
 - New note hashes.
 - New nullifiers.

-The following must be empty:

-- Public read requests.
-- Public update requests.

 The following must equal the corresponding values in the previous kernel's public inputs:

 - L2-to-L1 messages.
 - Private call requests.
 - Public call requests.
-- New contracts.
-- Log hashes.
-- Log lengths.

 #### Verifying the constant data.